fgregg/fgregg.github.io/_posts/2022-01-14-weeknotes.md

 ---

 #### Hiring
-We finished a hiring round for a Developer I. Two things that were different
+We finished a hiring round for a Developer I. Two things that were different:

 1. we were open to US applicants in Pacific, Mountain, Central, and Eastern timezones (last time we excluded Pacific).
 2. we implemented a [Rooney Rule](https://en.wikipedia.org/wiki/Rooney_Rule) for our interview stage.